AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/graphql-api-content-fragments.md

 * Ensuring that delivery is limited to the specific requirements,
 * Allowing for bulk delivery of exactly what is needed for rendering as response to a single API query.

+A question that has arisen is:

+* "*How is the GraphQL API for AEM different from Query Builder API?*"

+To which we would say:

+* "*The GraphQL API offers total control on the JSON output, and is an industry standard for querying content.
+  Moving forward, AEM is planning to invest in the GraphQL API.*"

 ## The GraphQL API {#graphql-api}

 *"GraphQL is a data query language and specification developed internally by Facebook in 2012 before being publicly open sourced in 2015.
 It provides an alternative to REST-based architectures with the purpose of increasing developer productivity and minimizing amounts of data transferred.
 GraphQL is used in production by hundreds of organizations of all sizes..."* See [GraphQL Foundation](https://foundation.graphql.org/).